Nirmalkusahoo/Nirmalkusahoo/README.md

 - 👋 Hi, I’m @Nirmal Kumar Sahoo
-- 👀 Experienced Software Developer in the information technology product and services industry.
-Skilled in JAVA,Angular ,SpringBoot, SQL, J2EE and used Restful web services with Maven build .
+- 👀 Web application developer skilled in JAVA,Angular ,SpringBoot, SQL, J2EE and used Restful web services with Maven build .
 Extensively worked at both UI and server side .Involved in requirement analysis and design patterns with strong knowledge in web application architecture.

 - 📫 You can reach me at - https://www.linkedin.com/in/nirmalkumarsahoo/